kiara-zhang/demos/README.md

 ## Limitations of this computational pipeline

-*(just a demo to play around!)*
+(just a naive demo to play around)

-1. **The greatest one, identified only after running the whole thing - insignificant actual improvement on the metrics.** Sad.
+1. The greatest one, identified only after running the whole thing - insignificant actual improvement on the metrics.
+Sad.

 2. Absence of wet-lab validation.
 The optimized sequence is very likely to fail when synthesized and expressed *in vivo*.